inspired/cisco_ios/README.md

 Cisco Networks includes the following new features:

-- Route flapping table added to the Routing Dashboard
+- Added some more panels to the Security -> ACL dashboard
-- AP logging now supported
-- Security ACL now does a sum of packets instead of counting rows
-- ACL dashboard shows dropped and rate-limited packets over time

 ##### Fixed issues

-Version 2.3.0 of the Cicso Networks app fixes the following issues:
+Version 2.3.1 of the Cicso Networks app fixes the following issues:

-- Change management transactions now resorts to using _time if event_id is missing.
-- Changed result field for authentication events to vendor_action for CIM compliance.
-Also changed in the TA
-- All searches now use eventtypes instead of sourcetype=cisco:ios
+- Documentation for certification

 ##### Known issues

-Version 2.3.0 of the Cisco Networks app has the following known issues:
+Version 2.3.1 of the Cisco Networks app has the following known issues:

-- Unable to return raw events in Splunk Enterprise 6.3 using searches such as sourcetype=cisco:ios unless in Fast Mode.
+- Unable to return raw events in Splunk Enterprise 6.3.0 using searches such as sourcetype=cisco:ios unless in Fast Mode.
 This is due to a bug in Splunk Enterprise 6.3 and the Vendor Message Lookup CSV file.
+Workarounds (choose one):
+  - Upgrade your servers to Splunk Enterprise 6.3.1 or higher
-Workaround: Rename TA-cisco_ios/default/limits.conf.spec as TA-cisco_ios/default/limits.conf your Search Head and Indexers
+  - Rename TA-cisco_ios/default/limits.conf.spec as TA-cisco_ios/default/limits.conf your Search Head and Indexers

 ##### Third-party software attributions

-Version 2.3.0 of the Cisco Networks app incorporates the following third-party software or libraries.
+Version 2.3.1 of the Cisco Networks app incorporates the following third-party software or libraries.

 - None